Patriots enter free agency eyeing upgrades at LB, WR

 NEW ENGLAND PATRIOTS (10-7)

-UNRESTRICTED FREE AGENTS: LB Ja’Whaun Bentley, RB Brandon Bolden, OL Trent Brown, LB Jamie Collins, DT Carl Davis, K Nick Folk, TE Troy Fumagalli, LB Dont’a Hightower, QB Brian Hoyer, CB J.C.
-Jackson, OL Ted Karras, S/ST Brandon King, S Devin McCourty, ST Matt Slater, RB James White.
+UNRESTRICTED FREE AGENTS: LB Ja’Whaun Bentley, RB Brandon Bolden, OL Trent Brown, LB Jamie Collins, DT Carl Davis, K Nick Folk, TE Troy Fumagalli, LB Dont’a Hightower, CB J.C.
+Jackson, OL Ted Karras, S/ST Brandon King, ST Matt Slater, RB James White.

 RESTRICTED FREE AGENTS: FB Jakob Johnson, WR Jakobi Meyers, WR Gunner Olszewski.